The Not-Love Interest

 - At the same time, Maya Fey, the second most popular shipping option.
-She and Phoenix go everywhere together, they clearly care deeply about each other, and he often has to rescue her from some danger.
+She and Phoenix go everywhere together, they clearly care deeply about each other, and they've saved each other's hides on more than one occasion.
 But when someone suggests they're a couple, they respond with confusion.

 - In Dual Destinies there's Athena Cykes and Simon Blackquill.
 The last case reveals that they saw each other quite often when she was a child and he studied under her mother, and he ended up Taking the Heat and going to prison for seven years to ensure that she wasn't accused of murder.
 His incarceration was the main motivation for Athena to become a lawyer, with her striving to prove his innocence.
 Nothing romantic ever comes of it, but it's one of the prominent ships to come out of that game.